All Episodes

 Sparse applause.

-Looks like a relatively small crowd in Cannon Falls, Minnesota, standing in front of the fall, but it looks like if he took one step back, he'd be falling in the water.
+Looks like a relatively small crowd in Cannon Falls, Minnesota, standing in front of the falls.

 I mean, it's just the optics.

-Now the Romney Hecklers, just to talk about the Romney Hecklers were professional protesters put there by George Soros money.
+Now, the Romney hecklers, just to talk about the Romney hecklers were professional protesters put there by George Soros money.

-They were sent there by organizing for America.
+They were sent there by Organizing for America.

-Um blabbermouth Schultz said that Obama's in great shape.
+Blabbermouth Schultz said that Obama's in great shape.

-Now you know where that comes from.
+Now, you know where that comes from?

-That if Boehner were to announce just the budget freeze, next year we're gonna spend not one dime more than we did this year.
+See, folks, we had the news last, it was a couple of weeks ago now, because of the baseline, that if Boehner were to announce just a budget freeze, next year we're going to spend not one dime more than we did this year.

-How does that see that alone gives away the game?
+That alone gives away the game.

 No, it doesn't.